 Monday, 6:30 PM: Led by Nan Grove, this group is studying the message of the weekly sermon in a discussion format.

 Tuesday, 6 PM: Led by David and Bethany Carter, this young adults' group is studying the book of Acts in a discussion format.
 NOTE: This group alternates weekly between meeting in person and meeting online.

-Wednesday, 6:30 PM: Led by Tina McKinley, this women's group is discussing the book Encouraging One Another in a discussion format.
+Wednesday, 6:30 PM: Led by Madison Gallaher, this women's group is studying Adventurous Prayer, a Women of Faith study guide by Patsy Clairmont in a discussion format.